 - Avoid touching your eyes, nose or mouth with unwashed hands.

 - STOP hand shaking – use other non-contact methods of greeting.

 - Disinfect frequently touched surfaces such as door knobs, tables, handles, rails.

 - Observe the 6-foot rule – keep a minimum of six feet between you and your co-worker if at all possible before, during and after work.

 - Follow CDC recommendations to wear a facial covering in public places when close proximity to other people may be unavoidable.
 Remember, face masks/cloth face coverings do not protect the wearer, they are intended to protect others from you.

 - Avoid using other workers phones, tools, and equipment, when possible.

 Jobsite Cleanliness – Increase Regular Housekeeping Practices:

 - Frequently clean and disinfect frequently touched surfaces on the jobsite.

-Click here for a full-size image of this post, and here is more information from the Laborers’ Health and Safety Fund about a recommended COVID-19 Response Plan for construction employers.
+Click here for a printable PDF of this post, and here is more information from the Laborers’ Health and Safety Fund about a recommended COVID-19 Response Plan for construction employers.